“HURRICANE WARNING FOR WINDERMERE!”

 - Before the public all clear is given, and the sustained winds are below 45 mph, the Town staff has begun assessing the damage, clearing roads for emergency medical personal and conducting safety checks of the residence.

 - Take account of your immediate safety and the interior of your home.
 If you are safe to stay indoors, do so.
 Going outside may place you or your loved ones in danger.
-If possible, call a friend or family member outside of your area to let them know you are ok.
+If possible, call a friend or family member outside of your area to let them know you are okay.
 Keep listening to radio and news reports of the situation.

 - Once you feel it’s safe to go outdoors, take account of your personal property – home, vehicles, etc. – take photos of any damage to your property.
 Use caution, the dangers still exist even though the storm has passed.